-One of the more distinctive buildings at the heart of the pedestrianised center of Vienna is the
+One of the more distinctive buildings at the heart of the pedestrianised center of Vienna is the Grabenhof.

-  Grabenhof.

-  All the creativity seemingly went into the architecture, rather than the name: Hof means court and

-  Graben is the name of the street outside.
+All the creativity seemingly went into the building’s architecture, though, rather than the name: Hof means court and Graben is the name of the street outside.

-  It’s easily spotted thanks to its location opposite the plague column.
-It also has the word

-  “Grabenhof” written helpfully in large letters on its facade.
-You can see some photos within this
+You can spot it easily as you walk down the boulevard that connects Stephansdom cathedral with the Hofburg palace area, thanks to its location opposite the plague column.
+It also has the word “Grabenhof” written helpfully in large letters on its facade.

-  slideshow of buildings designed by Otto Wagner (for me, the decorated golden railings are the

-  highlight):

 The site is replete with history.
-For example, it’s been a bargaining chip for monasteries and

-  dukes, provided holding cells for 16th-century courts, and housed the company that published
+For example, it was a bargaining chip for monasteries and dukes, provided holding cells for 16th-century courts, and once housed the company that published Schubert’s music.

-  Schubert’s music.

 Even the newer Grabenhof enjoyed its own brushes with history.
-It temporarily housed offices of the

-  Third Reich, for example.
-In WWII, it was damaged by aerial bombing and during the land battle for

-  Vienna.
-Upmarket stores (e.g. Longchamp and Mont Blanc at the time of writing) now fill the

-  street-facing ground floor.
+It temporarily housed offices of the Third Reich, for example.
+In WWII, it was damaged by aerial bombing and during the land battle for Vienna.
+Upmarket stores (e.g. Longchamp and Mont Blanc at the time of writing) now fill the street-facing ground floor.

 How to get to the Grabenhof